School Building Fund

-Please send your donations to the school office in an envelope marked ‘For the attention of Mr D Finnegan’ with the child’s name and class.
+Payments for the school building fund can be made via your ParentPay account.
+Alternatively, please send your donations to the school office in an envelope marked ‘For the attention of Mr D Finnegan’ with the child’s name and class.
 Cheques should be made payable to ‘St George’s School, Governors Account.’

 If you would like to pay by standing order, please complete the form below.
 Return it to school and we will forward it to your bank.
 You may pay yearly or termly, whichever is most convenient.

 If you sign a Gift Aid Form for your donations, the school benefits.
 Please complete and return the Gift Aid Form below.

 Parents are reminded to inform the school office if their tax status should change.

 More information: Why do we need a School Building Fund?

 Most parents decide to send their children to a Catholic school because they know that their child will be educated in a Catholic environment and because they they can be confident that the school will provide an excellent education.